ppikula/mongooseim-docker/README.md

 the containers.
 Based on the hostname the `start.sh` script will start a node with the following sname `mongooseim@HOSTNAME`.

-Then, to create a cluster, first you need to start initial node:
+Then, to create a cluster, you first need to start an initial node:

 `$ docker run -d -t -h mim1 --name mim1 mongooseim/mongooseim-docker `